This Tutorial has been adapted from misty's method 3 from reboot.pro.

 You can thus boot your existing system from the OS that is on it's hard drive or boot the system from the Windows 8 VHD file on the external USB drive.

 This Tutorial has been tested using an XP netbook with a 60Gib USB HDD connected.
-I have not fully tested this on a USB Flash drive, but initial testing show it should also work (especially if it is a USB 3.0 Flash drive).
+I have not fully tested this on a USB Flash drive, but initial testing shows it should work (especially if it is a USB 3.0 Flash drive).
 The Flash drive will need to be at least 16GB though.
+MS recommend that the Flash drive is a 'WindowToGo' approved flash drive (meaning it appears as a Fixed Disk and not a Removable Disk to Windows).

 Because a VHD file is used, you can easily copy the VHD file from the USB drive to any or all of your USB Hard disks and USB Flash drives (if they are big enough!).
-This means it is very easy to back up the whole Windows 8 installation as it is just one file.
+This means it is very easy to back up the whole Windows 8 installation, as it just means you copy one file.

 You can also move the Windows 8 VHD to another USB hard disk, provided that you also run bcdboot on the new drive.